-Tie the total cash per books at year-end to source documents.
+1) Tie the total cash per books at year-end to source documents.
 This includes a review of the bank reconciliation for the last month of the year.
-In addition to the testing discussed above, confirm bank balances and ensure that bank reconciliations are being approved and completed in a timely manner.

-Response: The total cash per books at year-end tied to source documents and were confirmed.
-Bank reconciliations are being approved and completed in a timely manner.
+Response: Total cash per books at year-end agreed to source documents.